nsg-ethz/atlas_interference/README.md

 # Quantifying interference between measurements on the RIPE Atlas platform

-You can find on this git repositery scripts and tools that we used to generate traffic from and towards Atlas probes.
+You can find on this git repositery all the scripts and tools that we used to generate traffic from and towards Atlas probes.

-In the remote_pings directory is stored the tool that we built to generate traffic towards Atlas probes and from NL Ring nodes.
+In the remote_pings directory is stored the tool that we built to generate traffic from NL Ring nodes and towards Atlas probes.

-In the atlas_scripts directory are stored all the scripts we used to start pings and one-off traceroute on Atlas probes.
+In the atlas_scripts directory are stored all the scripts we used to start pings and one-off traceroutes on Atlas probes.

 Using these tools and scripts, it is possible to load an Atlas probe and see the interference effects.